nodejs/node/doc/api/cli.md

 corresponding file is found, an error is thrown.

-If a file is found, its path will be passed to the [ECMAScript module loader][Modules loaders] under any of the following
+If a file is found, its path will be passed to the
-conditions:
+[ES module loader][Modules loaders] under any of the following conditions:

 * The program was started with a command-line flag that forces the entry point to be loaded with ECMAScript module loader.